galasa-dev/helm/README.md

 ### RBAC
 If RBAC is active on your Kubernetes cluster, you will need to get your Kubernetes administrator to apply a couple of RBAC yaml files to allow the Galasa Ecosystem to operate and for you to install the helm chart.
 This also applies to minikube clusters.

-The first RBAC file [(rbac.yaml)](https://raw.githubusercontent.com/galasa-dev/helm/release/charts/ecosystem/rbac.yaml) can be applied without modification.
-It allows Galasa to complete the installation, creates a Galasa service account so the Engine Controller can create and manage engine pods.
+The first RBAC file [(rbac.yaml)](./charts/ecosystem/rbac.yaml) can be applied without modification.
+It allows Galasa to complete the installation by creating a Galasa service account so the API, Engine Controller, Metrics, and Resource Monitor can coordinate, while allowing the Engine Controller to create and manage engine pods.

-The second RBAC file [(rbac-admin.yaml)](https://raw.githubusercontent.com/galasa-dev/helm/release/charts/ecosystem/rbac-admin.yaml) allows someone to run the helm install/upgrade/delete commands, this will need to be modified slightly to include authorised users.
+The second RBAC file [(rbac-admin.yaml)](./charts/ecosystem/rbac-admin.yaml) allows someone to run the helm install/upgrade/delete commands, this will need to be modified slightly to include authorised users.

 ### Installation
 To install a Galasa Ecosystem using Helm, use the following command (after adding the repo detailed above).
 Note: The Galasa Ecosystem Helm chart will deploy three persistent volumes.
 If you need to provide a Kubernetes storage class for these PVs, you can override the `storageClass` value as shown in the command below.
 If you are deploying to minikube, you can use the `standard` storage class created for you by minikube.